MOzaeta96/Bank-Customer-Churn-Dashboard-Creation-Practice/README.md

 # Bank Customer Churn Prediction using XGBoost and Power BI Dashboard

 ## Project Overview
-Customer churn is a critical issue for banks and financial institutions: retaining customers is more cost-effective than acquiring new ones.
+Customer churn, the likelihood a customer will leave a bank, is a critical issue for banks and financial institutions: retaining customers is more cost-effective than acquiring new ones.

 This project applies **machine learning (XGBoost)** to predict churn probability and integrates the results into an **interactive Power BI dashboard** for business stakeholders.

 The repo demonstrates a **full ML-to-business pipeline**: